vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/infectious-diseases/infectious-diseases-endocarditis.md

     -   Regular dental care, Prior IE is an indication for SBE prophylaxis with dental work.

--   Episode of IE is an indication fo r PDA or VSD closure
+-   Episode of IE is an indication for PDA or VSD closure